-Even if one accepts that life begins before birth, that does not automatically and unconditionally confer on this form of human life a right to life equivalent to the corresponding right of a child after its birth ... this protection ... [is] distinct from that given to a child after birth, and far narrower in scope.21
+Even if one accepts that life begins before birth, that does not automatically and unconditionally confer on this form of human life a right to life equivalent to the corresponding right of a child after its birth ... this protection ... [is] distinct from that given to a child after birth, and far narrower in scope.

 17. While the phrase "in general" does not elucidate the parameters of the right, the broad language in which Article 4(1) is formulated cannot be taken to mean that there are no discernable limits on the right of life from the moment of conception.
 The question of scope cannot be answered abstractly.
-Rather, limits implicit in the terms of Article 4(1) are best discerned by reference to the object and purpose of the American Convention, the relationships between it and the other articles in the American Convention as well as the
+Rather, limits implicit in the terms of Article 4(1) are best discerned by reference to the object and purpose of the American Convention, the relationships between it and the other articles in the American Convention as well as the context is which the right is applied.
+To preserve the coherence of the Convention text and to maintain the integrity of the Inter-American human rights system as a whole, the interpretation of the scope of Article 4(1) must be guided by these considerations

-17 Philip Alston, The Unborn Child and Abortion Under the Draft Convention on the Rights of the Child, (1990) 12 Hum.
+&lt;sup>17 Philip Alston, The Unborn Child and Abortion Under the Draft Convention on the Rights of the Child, (1990) 12 Hum.
 Rts.
 Q. 156 at 170.